Sizing the Heating Circuit

 - When placing multiple heaters on a circuit do not exceed the wattage listed for the corresponding wire and circuit breaker size.
 (For example: 2-1000W & 1-1500W, 240V heaters = 3500 Watts total.
 These 3 heaters would require 14/2 wire and a 20 Amp 2-Pole breaker if they were to all be placed on the same circuit.
 If more heaters are needed either run a new circuit or increase the wire and breaker size to accommodate the load.)

 - A 1500 Watt heater will cost the same to run whether it is 120 or 240 Volt.
 240 Volt heating circuits are more common because it reduces the Amp draw on your breaker/fuse panel, as the chart shows, you can place more heaters on a 20 Amp 240 Volt circuit (maximum of 3840 Watts) versus a 120 Volt circuit (maximum of 1920 Watts).

 - 120 and 240 Volt heaters are not interchangeable.
 A 240 Volt heater run at 120 Volt will produce 25% of the rated wattage.
-A 120 Volt heater run at 240 Volt will be 4x 120 Volt rated wattage destroying the heater destroyed and poses a severe fire hazard.
+A 120 Volt heater run at 240 Volt will be 4x 120 Volt rated wattage, destroying the heater which possesses a severe fire hazard.

 - What voltage are my heaters?